 As a heat exchanger ages, factory processes around the heat exchanger will change.
 SPX FLOW process engineers can expand the scope of a product through detailed upgrades.
-Upgrading a heat exchanger to fit the contemporary needs of a process is conducted quickly to exact specifications to minimize factory downtime and ensure an optimized future process.
+Upgrading a heat exchanger to fit the contemporary needs of a process is conducted quickly to minimize factory downtime and ensure an optimized future process.

 Review customer specifications to truly understand how to meet process needs.